nohsaidnottoplay-blip/Roku-Remote-3DS/README.md

 A personal Nintendo 3DS homebrew remote for a Roku device on your home network.
 The video stays on your TV.
 The 3DS acts as the remote.
 There was help from ChatGPT 6 Astra.
+Help can also be found in the application itself.

 ## Install the ready-built app